Centrality of $\mathrm K_2$ for Chevalley groups: a pro-group approach: Introduction

 Now let us focus on the construction of the action of $\St(\Phi, S^{-1}R)$ on the Steinberg pro-group.
-In order to construct the automorphism of conjugation by $x_{\alpha}(a/s)$ we need to define the groups $\St(\mathrm \Phi\setminus\{\pm\alpha\}, tR)$ whose presentation is obtained from the standard presentation of the Steinberg group $\St(\Phi, tR)$ by omitting all the generators $x_\alpha(tr)$, $x_{-\alpha}(tr)$, $r \in R$ and all the relations involving such generators.
-Now the analogues of the homomorphisms~\eqref{eq:collection} between such groups can be constructed fairly easily based on the remaining part of the Steinberg presentation:
+In order to construct the automorphism of conjugation by $x_{\alpha}(a/s)$ we need to introduce the group $\St(\mathrm \Phi\setminus\{-\alpha\}, tR)$ whose presentation is obtained from the standard presentation of the Steinberg group $\St(\Phi, tR)$ by omitting all the generators $x_{-\alpha}(tr)$, $r \in R$ and all the relations involving such generators.
+Now the analogues of the homomorphisms~\eqref{eq:collection} between such groups can be constructed fairly easily based on the remaining part of the Steinberg presentation (below $N$ denotes a sufficiently large natural number):